christopher-kwok/integrating-dbr-into-shopify-store/README.md

 ![Choose Themes](./ScreenShots/step1.1.png)

-If you are creating a new store, select the theme "Dawn".
+If you are creating a new store, select the theme "Dawn" by clicking the "Customize" button.

 ![Select Dawn](./ScreenShots/step1.2.png)

-If you already have an exisiting theme, you can click "Customize" under the "Current Theme" section.
+If you already have an exisiting theme, you can click "Customize" on the "Current Theme".

 ![Customize An Existing Theme](./ScreenShots/step1.3.png)

-You can also click the three dots (...) to the left of the "Customize" button and skip Step 2.
+You can also click the three dots (...) to the left of the "Customize" button and **skip Step 2**.

 ![Edit code](./ScreenShots/step1.4.png)